earthcube/geocodes/docs/production/creatingProductionConfigs.md

 1. run gleaner
 1. run nabu

+Reconfiguration
+9. Changes to the gleaner/nabu configuration or the sources spreadsheet, other other items
+    8. make a change
+    9. regenerate configs
+    10. run batch
+   11. run nabu prefix
+   12. run nabu prune.
+       13. if files were removed from a repo, then this should prune them.

+!!! note "regenerate"
+if you edit localConfig.yaml, you need to regenerate the configs using `./glcon config generate --cfgName geocodes`

 ## Setup Datastores

 If you followed the (setup indexing)[../setup_indexing_with_gleanerio.md] steps, you should have the datastores needed